 N. CONFIDENTIALITY: Employees must maintain the confidentiality and security of all confidential information that comes into their possession during their employment with RCS.
 Confidential information includes any information, whether or not in tangible form, that is not generally disclosed to the public and that is useful or helpful to or required by the agency.
-This includes but is not limited to personnel matters regarding RCS staff, pension, 401(k), salary, evaluations, medical information, etc. Confidential information acquired by an employee through his/her employment is considered to be privileged and must be held in the strictest confidence.
+This includes but is not limited to personnel matters regarding RCS staff, pension, 401(k), salary, evaluations, information. medical etc. Confidential information acquired by an employee through his/her employment is considered to be privileged and must be held in the strictest confidence.

 The only proper way to discard confidential information is shredding.
-It will be a violation of the confidentiality policy of RCS to otherwise discard confidential information.
+It will be a violation of the confidentiality policy of RCS to discard confidential information in any other manner.

 It is the policy of RCS to provide confidentiality to all individuals (past and present) served by this agency.
 Employees shall not divulge agency or client/participant information outside the confines of agency offices.
 This is to include media and governmental representatives without approval from the Executive Director.
-Employees shall not relate information from one work site to another or one employee to another or other service agencies/providers except where appropriate for business purposes.
+Employees shall not relay information from one work site to another, one employee to another, or other service agencies/providers except where appropriate for business purposes.
 Confidential matters may be discussed with immediate supervisors or in team conferences/staff meetings where a matter of importance or a problem needs to be reviewed.
 Any RCS employee who violates this confidentiality shall be subject to disciplinary action up to and including termination.

-Client Information: It is the policy of RCS to safeguard the confidential aspects of its clients/customers/service relationship with recipients.
-Examples include but are not limited income, and any to: names, addresses, information regarding the eligibility of clients for services from RCS; all Social Security numbers are to be kept confidential and used only for legitimate business purposes and kept out of public view; living conditions, adversities, services received from RCS or other providers, relationships, health and medical information, and other private information of RCS clients.

-Employee Information: It is the policy of RCS to safeguard the confidential aspects of its relationship with employees; satisfy the requirements of applicable labor laws; and maintain uniformity in replies to inquiries regarding present and former employees.
-In order to assure that this policy is consistently maintained, any request for employment information regarding present or former employees must be referred to the RCS Deputy Director, salary verification should be directed to the finance office, and questions regarding pension, 401(k), or other benefits should be directed toward the Benefits Coordinator.
-Unless prior approval from the Deputy Director is obtained, employees should not write a letter of recommendation for a current or past employee of RCS.
+- Client Information: It is the policy of RCS to safeguard the confidential aspects of its relationship with clients/customers/service recipients.
+Examples include but are not limited to names, addresses, income, and any information regarding the eligibility of clients for services from RCS.
+All Social Security numbers are to be kept confidential and used only for legitimate business purposes and kept out of public view.
+Living conditions, adversities, services received from RCS or other providers, relationships, health and medical information, and/or other private information of RCS clients is to remain confidential. - Employee Information: It is the policy of RCS to safeguard the confidential aspects of its relationship with employees, satisfy the requirements of applicable labor laws, and maintain uniformity in replies to inquiries regarding present and former employees.
+In order to assure that this policy is consistently maintained, any request for employment information regarding present or former employees must be referred to the RCS Human Resources Director.
+Salary verification should be directed to the finance office and questions regarding pension, 401(k), or other benefits should be directed to the Benefits Coordinator.
+Unless prior approval from the Human Resources Director is obtained, employees should not write a letter of recommendation for a current or past employee of RCS.

 RCS recognizes and protects the privacy and confidentiality of employee medical and personnel records.
 Such records must not be shared or discussed inside the agency except for legitimate business purposes or outside the agency except as authorized by the employee or as required by law, rule, regulation, or a subpoena or order issued by a court of competent jurisdiction or requested by a judicial, administrative or legislative body.
-Requests for such records from anyone outside the agency under any other circumstances must be approved by the RCS Deputy Director.
+The RCS Human Resources Director must approve requests for such records from anyone outside the agency.